 Middle and high school students (age 13 and up), submit your questions for one of the historians being featured on Book Breaks!
-If your question is chosen, you will be named History Scholar of the Week, and it will be announced live on the program and both you and your teacher will win a $50 gift certificate to the Gilder Lehrman Gift Shop.
+If your question is chosen, you will be named History Scholar of the Week, and it will be announced live on the program!
+In addition, both you and your teacher will win a $50 gift certificate to the Gilder Lehrman Gift Shop.
 Your question can be about the book or the topic in general.
-Please, only one submission per program.
+Please submit only one question per program.

 Submit your question here.